⚖️ Verified against 2026 Regulations

 Country 2026 Mandate Platform/Format

-Poland Feb 2026 (large business), Apr 2026 (all VAT-registered) KSeF (National System)
+Poland Feb 2026 (large business), Apr 2026 (most VAT-registered; micro-entrepreneurs from Jan 2027) KSeF (National System)

 France Sep 2026 (receiving mandatory, large/mid sending) Factur-X, UBL, CII